sirosen/sirosen.github.io/_posts/2015-09-11-brew-turkish-coffee.md

 ---

 If you are using whole coffee beans, you should grind them very, very finely.
-A traditional turkish hand grinder is ideal, but if, like me, you only have an electric grinder, getting a sufficiently fine grind is difficult.
+If, like me, you don't have a burr grinder, getting a sufficiently fine grind is difficult.

-You want to reduce the beans to a powder finer than sand, which depending on your grinder's make and model may require you to pass the grinds through several phases.
+You want to reduce the beans to a powder finer than sand.
-With some grinders this is not possible, but for those which double as spice grinders the main requirement is that you shake the grinder periodically and take a long time.

 Preparing to Prepare
 ---